rajivsam/descriptive_analytics/examples/olist_case_study/picture_summary_SP_2017.md

 ### How similar were weekly orders from Olist in SP in 2017?
-The cosine similarity is used to answer the question.
-To recap the cosine similarity, it is a measure of similarity between two non-zero vectors.
-It has high values when the vectors have the same components and the components are different.
-In a two dimensional vector, you have the x and the y component, for example.
-A weekly order is a vector of revenues from sales of inventory items that week.
-The components of the vector are the inventory items.
-The magnitude of the component is the amount revenue from the sale of that inventory item for the week.
-If we examine the cosine similarity of successive weeks of orders in SP, we can get a sense of similarity of the inventory items that were ordered in these weeks.
+Cosine similarity is a metric used to quantify how similar two non-zero vectors are, based on the angle between them.
+In this context, each weekly order is represented as a vector, where each component corresponds to an inventory item and its value is the revenue generated from that item during the week.
+By calculating the cosine similarity between weekly order vectors, we can assess how similar the mix of purchased items is from week to week.
+High cosine similarity indicates that the same items contributed similarly to revenue across weeks, while lower values suggest more variation in purchasing patterns.

 ![weekly cosine similarity](../../images/cs_2017_SP.png)